To find out the food hygiene rating before you choose to eat out visit the

 If you disagree with the rating given to your business the owner or manager of the business has a ‘right to reply’.
 This is different from an appeal.

-firstname.lastname@example.org, or by post, to tell them how the business has improved its hygiene or to say if there were unusual circumstances at the time of the inspection.
-A business’s right to reply will be published online by the local authority with the business’s hygiene rating.
+firstname.lastname@example.org or by post, to tell them how the business has improved its hygiene or to say if there were unusual circumstances at the time of the inspection.
+A business’s right to reply once agreed by the Service, will be published online by the local authority with the business’s hygiene rating.

 The owner or manager of the business should talk to the Council Officer that inspected the business about why the rating was given.

 If the business owner or manager still thinks that the rating is unfair or wrong, they can appeal in writing.
 This means they can fill in the appeal form providing the reasoning for why they feel the rating scored was unfair/wrong and send it to the Council by post, or email

 email@example.com within 21 days (this includes weekends and public holidays) of being given that rating.
 Where a business appeals after this date, this will not be considered.

 A business owner or manager can ask for a revisit if the improvements to hygiene that the local authority food safety officer told the business about at the last inspection have been made.